 With 95 percent of households in the UK owning a smartphone, it’s no wonder that people are buying and selling using ecommerce platforms.
 Unlike when ecommerce websites first launched, payment methods are now much more simple and secure to use, allowing consumers to purchase with the touch of a button (or fingerprint).
 If an ecommerce business wants to remain competitive — particularly in the eyes of millennials and Gen-Zs — it must be optimised for the mobile app development process.
 Recent years have also seen ecommerce and social media apps increasingly joining forces, with Instagram being the biggest player.

 What’s more convenient than being able to shop from the comfort of your bed or sofa?
 For the majority of purchases, customers no longer need to worry about getting their shopping done before closing time, on a bank holiday, or in bad weather, nor do they need to worry about crowds, traffic, and awkward social interactions.
 Sales can happen around the clock and online or ‘virtual’ staff can help at any time of day.
 Even better?
 Consumers can read reviews from other customers before purchasing, leading them to find the products they want more quickly and easily.

 One of the major reasons for ecommerce growth is that consumers want more choices.
 While brick and mortar stores were limited in terms of the amount of stock they could house, ecommerce websites can cater to a wider audience with far more options in terms of colour, style, and specifications.
 Of course, the products don’t just fall out of the sky — they’re stored in central warehouses — but these are also much cheaper than retail spaces.
 Customers can browse what’s available, and for items that aren’t, can request to be notified when stock replenishes.
-Returns and refunds are much faster and convenient, eliminating the need for customers to take things back in person and stand in long queues.
+In addition, customers can immediately ask about the product they are interested in, across different communication channels.
+You can store their questions and requests in a centralized shared box, which the customer support team will have access to.
+With the usage of customer service software, the team can help the customer efficiently and quickly.